andyaaz/blog-posts/drafts/networking-basics.md

 5. Network layer (e.g. IP)

-- **why**: to uniquely identify devices in the world, give them IP addresses. a new frame will be created when packets are transferred from device to another device till it reaches the destined IP address.
+- **why**: to uniquely identify devices in the world, give them IP addresses. a new frame will be created when packets are transmitted from device to another device till it reaches the destined IP address.
 - **problem**: no way to enforce packets sequence and whether packets are delivered not not (if needed).
 - what is trahsferred: packet (wrapped in a frame)
 - example device: router (forwarding packets, unwrap frame and wrap packet in a new frame)